Gledswood: Heritage listing

 Gledswood's outstanding 19th century garden was mentioned in the Horticultural Magazine c.
 1870 and by William Hardy Wilson c.
 1920 Gledswood remained in the Chisholm family for 90 years and has a strong association with the Camden district.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Romanticised by William Hardy Wilson, Gledswood contains one of the best of the Cowpasturers gardens.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-Gledswood estate has a strong association with the Camden district, much like Camden Park, Gledswood's unique character is recognised by well maintained colonial gardens and buildings that offer a strong historic rural character.
+Gledswood estate has a strong association with the Camden district.
+Gledswood's unique character is recognised by well maintained colonial gardens and buildings that offer a historic rural character.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-Gledswood has high potential to yield information on colonial settlement within Cowpastures rural downs, and in a wider sense, Camden and Cumberland County.
-This information combined with other studies within the area will greatly contribute to a better understanding of our cultural history.
+Gledswood has potential to yield information on colonial settlement within Cowpastures rural downs, and in a wider sense, Camden and Cumberland County.
+This information combined with other studies within the area will contribute to a better understanding of New South Wales' cultural history.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Gledswood is a rare example of an early Australian homestead characterised by mid 19th century gardens and ornamental plantings.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.